 Therapy Dog Information:

 Becoming a therapy dog depends on the organization you are working through.
 Each therapy dog organization has its own requirements and tests that the dog must pass before being approved.
-There is a listing on the AKC website (http://www.akc.org/events/title-recognition-program/therapy/organizations/ ) showing the therapy organizations that are approved through the AKC such as "Love on a Leash, Therapy Dog International or Pet Partners.
+There is a listing on the AKC website (http://www.akc.org/events/title-recognition-program/therapy/organizations/ ) showing of the therapy organizations that are approved through the AKC such as "Love on a Leash, Therapy Dog International or Pet Partners".
 Most dogs must be at least 1 year old, have completed a basic obedience class (Good Manners) and passed their CGC test before they can be evaluated by the therapy dog organization.

 At Ventura Pet Wellness & Dog Training Center we require you to complete both Good Manners 1, Good Manners 2A & Good Manners 2B before moving forward with the instructors approval to our CGC (Canine Good Citizen) class.